UsmannArshad/Authentication/readme.txt

 =>Link:
 After pushing it will give u a link where u can find ur project https://authorizationapplication.herokuapp.com/ deployed to heroku Make sure u not copy .git link

+=>U'll have to push again whenever we ll update anything.